Alex Berry

 Megan Sullivan

 Megan joined the lab in October of 2017 and was a keystone of the lab until she left to start a master’s in biomedical sciences at PCOM in August of 2019.
 Megan handled all day-to-day operations in the lab, but her main contribution to the success of the our group involved managing all aspects of our high-throughput sequencing projects.
 This included everything from experiment planning; to executing technically challenging wet-lab experiments that transform raw biological samples into DNA suitable for sequencing; to operating sophisticated instrumentation used for sequencing; to troubleshooting failed experiments.
 During her time in the lab, she single-handedly sequenced over 1200 samples spanning over 100 projects.
+Megan has gone on to accomplish great things after leaving the laboratory.
+After completing her master’s degree, Megan got her Medical Degree at the Philadelphia College of Osteopathic Medicine (PCOM) and is now beginning her residency in orthopedic surgery.
+We never had any doubt that she was a superstar in the making!

 Ayah El-Fahmawi